 Introduction to Change Case in Excel

-As we know from childhood there are two kinds of cases which we mostly use, those are upper case and lower case.
-While we are working on word document it will warn to adjust or will adjust in case if we wrongly give lowercase after a full stop or at the beginning of the statement, but this feature is not available in Excel.
-There are multiple ways to convert one case to another case in Excel and convert to correct the case.
+In this article, we will learn about Change Case in Excel.
+As we know from childhood, we mostly use two kinds of cases: upper and lower.
+While we are working on a Word document, it will warn us to adjust or will adjust in case we wrongly give lowercase after a full stop or at the beginning of the statement, but this feature is not available in Excel.
+There are multiple ways to convert one case to another case in Excel and convert it to correct the case.

 How to Change Case in Excel?

-One of the ways to convert the text from one case to other case is using functions in excel.
-We have functions like “Upper”, “Lower” and “Proper”.
-We will see one by one how to Change case in Excel and the impact of each because each one has its own features.
-Let’s understand How to Change Case in Excel with some examples.
+One way to convert the text from one case to another is to use Excel functions.
+We have functions like “Upper,” “Lower,” and “Proper.”
+We will see how to change cases in Excel and the impact of each because each has its features.
+First, explain How to Change the Case in Excel with some examples.

 Example #1 – Change Case to Upper Case

-This function helps to convert the text from any case to upper case.
+This function helps to convert the text from any case to the upper case.
 It is very easy to convert to upper case using this function.
-Try to input a small data table with all small case.
+Try to input a small data table with all small cases.

-Observe above screenshot, I have input January to July months in small case letters.
-Now our task is to convert them to upper case using the “UPPER” function.
-The data is in column A hence input the function in column B.
+Observe the above screenshot; I have input January to July months in small case letters.
+Our task is to convert them to upper case using the UPPER function.
+The data is in column A; hence input the function in column B.

 Syntax of the function is =UPPER(text).
 Observe the below screenshot for reference.

-Here instead of text give the cell address which we want to convert to uppercase.
+Instead of text, give the cell address we want to convert to uppercase.
 Here the cell address is A1.

-Observe the above screenshot, the month in cell A1 is converted into uppercase in B1.
-Now apply this to all other cells also by dragging the formula until data is available or select the cell B1.
+Observe the above screenshot.
+The month in cell A1 is converted into uppercase in B1.
+Apply this to all other cells by dragging the formula until data is available or selecting cell B1.

-Now data is converted to Upper case, but it is not in required place of a spreadsheet.
-So, copy the data that is converted in uppercase and select the cell A1 and right click then the below pop up menu will appear.
+Now data is converted to Upper case, but it is not in the required place of a spreadsheet.
+So, copy the converted data in uppercase, select cell A1, and right click.
+Then, the below popup menu will appear.

 Then the text will paste like below.

-After deleting the column with formulas, we will get results as shown below.
+After deleting the column with formulas, we will get the results below.

 Example #2 – Change Case to Lower Case